socialreferral/stormtroopers/README.md

 # Stormtroopers

-Stormtroopers is a jruby execution environment for delayed jobs
+Stormtroopers is a jruby execution environment for delayed jobs, Work In Progress!

 ## Installation